jrpool/learning-os-software/global-requirements/soa.md

 In a typical monolithic web application, there's typically a single data store (relational DBMS), front-end framework (server-rendered templates, React.js, or whatever), etc. Developers are then forced to figure out how to solve the problem within that framework.
 With an SOA-approach, each service is responsible for its own data and interfaces.

+## Service Types

+### Core

+Core services manage internal data and business logic.
+They are networked and expose a secure web API.

+**Examples**

+- Identity Management
+- Feedback API

+### Interface

+Interface services provide a UI and front-end behavior (validations, basic UX) for interacting with one or more core services.
+They range from command-line tools to full web or mobile apps.

+**Examples**

+- Command-Line Task List
+- Locus

+### Adapter

+Adapter services provide a bridge between internal core services or between core services and third-party software.
+They are purpose-built to link data between two APIs and create a dependency buffer between them, thus insulating services against external changes.

+**Examples**

+- Slack Integration for Pairing Service
+- Data Sync between Survey Software and Core Metrics Service
+- Web Hook on GitHub to Capture Student Submissions and Update Challenge Service

 <!-- references -->